 As always happens when I write stories from my childhood, the words flowed easily and almost wrote themselves.
-I ended up with over four thousand of them, so I decided to post them as a series.
+I ended up with nearly ten thousand of them, so I decided to post them as a series.

 I’ve posted a few of the stories from my childhood previously on this blog (see ‘On Smacking‘, ‘Christmas Memories’, and ‘Letting Go‘).
 The young Louise relishes being able to tell her story—finally, after all these years, that child has a voice and she can be heard.
 I want people to know what happened to me.
 These stories from my childhood are a big part of me and I can’t pretend they’re not.
 My childhood formed and shaped me, and it left me bruised and scarred.
 Not physically so it’s visible, but the scars are there and they’re deep.
 I’ve tried, and am trying, to heal them, and giving the young Louise a chance to tell her story helps.